hitzhangjie/golang-debugger-book/README.md

-# The Art of Debugging: Debugger Internals
+# The Art of Debugging: Go Debugger Internals

 Ever wondered how to develop a Go debugger?
 Curious about how debuggers work under the hood?
 This book provides comprehensive insights into these topics.
 Read the Chinese version online at: https://www.hitzhangjie.pro/debugger101.io/